How to guide your children to love the Quran from BirthAugust 4, 2019 2023-08-18 13:55

-When you observe a parent and a newborn, it's tough to prove that any sort of learning is taking place.
+When you observe a parent and a newborn, it’s tough to prove that any sort of learning is taking place.
 However, we know that babies are constantly learning and absorbing, even before their birth!
-So though we can't necessarily prove in a moment, we have to trust that all the little things are being fed into their little brain and will come together soon enough.
+So though we can’t necessarily see it happening in every moment, we have to trust that all the little things are being fed into their little brains and will come together and manifest soon enough.

 But how do you guide a child to love the Quran?
 Like we do any other beneficial act.
 By our actions, and by our words and by making it fun!

 START BEFORE BIRTH

 A baby in the womb can hear the world around him/her as early as 18 weeks.
 Parents are often encouraged to talk to their child to establish that bond and connection through familiarity of voice.
 This is a great time to play recitations of the Quran.
 It not only familiarizes them but it is great for an expecting mom as reading and listening to the Quran is a means of getting closer to Allah, lowering anxiety and providing a sense of calm.